-The remainder of the wreck was left to its fate.
-In the mid 19th century, when two further attempts were made to recover material, large quantities of timber were recovered, some of which was used to the making of exclusive furniture.
+The remainder of the wreck was left where it was.
+In the mid 19th century, a few more attempts were made to recover material, large quantities of timber were recovered, some of which was used to the making of exclusive furniture.

 According to Swedish law wrecks in Swedish territorial waters of more than one hundred years of age are deemed to be permanent historical remains that are not be disturbed without specific permission from the appropriate authorities.

 In the year of 1985 some members of the Gothenburg branch of the Swedish Marine Archaeological Society began intensive archival research while other made an initial investigation of the sea bed at the wreck site.
 The purpose was to make a preliminary estimate of the occurrence of remainders of the ship on and below the surface of the sea bed.
 Using a Side Scan Sonar and a penetrating echo sounder many objects were registered and probes were cautiously investigated in the mud to confirm this.